A Doncaster business owner has launched a grassroots campaign to tackle to scourge of 'zombies' hooked on spice around the town centre.

 Mayor Ros Jones and South Yorkshire Police have said both authorities are working together to tackle the problem along with charities and the health service.

-People have been posted various pictures and videos of substance users who appeared to be under the influence of Spice.
+People have posted various pictures and videos of substance users who appeared to be under the influence of Spice.

 Mr Gibbs, 47, has owned his Waterdale bar for four years and admitted the Spice problem didn't effect him directly.